top of page

 Screenshot_20220416-112040.png

 The textile nature of the Berd spokes support this in several ways.
 It also took a lighter rim than what you'll find in most carbon wheelsets to maximize this bend-but-don't-break level of compliance.
-But in short, the wheel is stronger because it's lighter.
+But in part, the wheel is stronger because the system as a whole is compliant.

 So how exactly are they different?
 As stated, the ease of spin-up is inevitably going to be the first thing that you'll notice.
 Flat ground, mild climbs, techy climbs, steep climbs....it doesn't matter, they make it all easier.
-Techy climbs in particular stood out as I'm no stranger to stalling on bigger roots and square-edge rocks when climbing at slower speeds, so a wheel that can so easily spin back up to a reasonable speed in one good pedal stroke was good medicine on the occasional carcass day when my 210 pounds feels more like 250 pounds.
-But it isn't long before you begin to pinpoint the subtle differences in the actual ride quality.
-The manner in which the textile nature of Berd spokes dampen vibration is, to me, their greatest attribute.
+Techy climbs in particular stood out as I'm no stranger to stalling on exposed roots and square-edge rocks when climbing at slower speeds, so a wheel that can so easily spin back up to a reasonable speed in one good pedal stroke is good medicine on the occasional "carcass day" when my 210 pounds feels more like 250 pounds.
+But it isn't long before you begin to pinpoint the more subtle differences in the actual ride quality.
+The manner in which the textile nature of Berd spokes dampen vibration and reduce rider fatigue is, to me, their greatest attribute.
 Whether it's an hours-long ride, or even a shorter one with abundant small chatter and/or frequent rock gardens, you quickly come to appreciate the added comfort of superior vibration damping.
-But the light-bulb moment is when you realize how much that added comfort reduces fatigue and you're then pedaling against less rotational mass with a bit more energy in your tank.
-Either of those qualities in isolation are subtle and welcomed -- but in tandem they yield a sum much greater than their subtle parts.
+But the light-bulb moment is when you realize how much that added comfort reduces fatigue at the same time you're pedaling against less rotational mass with a bit more energy in your tank.
+Either of those qualities in isolation are welcomed -- but in tandem they yield a sum much greater than their more subtle parts.

-Suspension effect: The Midwest is hardtail and short travel 29er country, so the prospect of adding to a bike's suspension capability while simultaneously lightening it's rotational mass on our never-stop-pedaling terrain is enticing.
-That first set of wheels with Berd's in-house TR27 rim arrived about the same time Yeti had just introduced their new ARC hardtail, so as I began mounting them to a new ARC, I thought "hey, why not toss a lightweight XC version of CushCore's tire insert in the rear tire?"
-Yeti had touted a carbon layup for the ARC aimed at excellent vertical compliance for the rear of their new hardtail, but, I mean, it's still a hardtail, right?
-And the added rotational weight of the lighter XC version of CushCore in just one tire had always been imperceivable under my 210 pounds.
+Suspension effect: The Midwest is hardtail and short travel 29er country, so the prospect of adding to a bike's limited suspension while simultaneously lightening it's rotational mass on our never-stop-pedaling terrain is enticing.
+That first set of wheels with Berd's original in-house TR27 rim arrived about the same time Yeti had just introduced their new ARC hardtail, so as I began mounting them to a new ARC, I thought "hey, why not toss a lightweight insert in the rear tire?"
+Yeti had touted a carbon layup for the ARC that was aimed at excellent vertical compliance for the rear of their new hardtail, but, I mean, it's still a hardtail, right?
+And the added rotational weight of the lightweight XC insert in just one tire had always been imperceivable under my 210 pounds.

 DSC08074.jpg